prcapps/test-netlify-cms/_posts/instruction/better-alphabet-instruction.md

 ---
 ##### ***Strengthening "Sound-Symbol" Connections in the Brain***

 *The Better Alphabet™ Song strengthens the critical connections between the sounds letters make and the symbols that represent them.
-It uses music to engage muscle memory and help build strength, stamina and speed for reading and writing.*
+It uses music to engage muscle memory and help build strength, stamina and speed for reading and writing.
+(Note: Kids who already know the individual letters and sounds can skip the Better Alphabet™.)*

 PLAY SONG OPTION:\
 Select the "Play Song" option button to sing through all of the letters and sounds with the Better Alphabet™ Song. *Sing it twice a day, every day, for two weeks to two months* for fast mastery of all the individual letters and sounds!
 There are two very important things for kids to keep in mind when singing this song: